 Whenever I’m on a road trip, I make sure to use the Pilot Flying J app!
-Being able to plan out stops along the way and not finding myself at some sketchy gas station bathroom, is so convenient.
+Being able to plan out stops along the way and not find myself at some sketchy gas station bathroom is so convenient.

 English Newsome Cellars is a gorgeous venue with regular special events and some incredible wine that you can only get here in Lubbock!
 If you go during the right season, you can catch their vines in bloom!

 McPherson Cellars has a location in downtown Lubbock and has Thursday night festivals with live music and food trucks in addition to wine tasting and a sweet dog that hangs around!